Liam-Plybon/lvdb_query/README.md

 This program depends on the <a href="https://github.com/kadrlica/local-volume-db">local-volume db </a> python package written by <a href="https://github.com/kadrlica/">Alex Drlica-Wagner</a>.

-You must then add the line to your <pre>.bashrc</pre> in the format:
+You must then add the line to your .bashrc file in the format:

 <pre>
 source PYTHONPATH=~/your_installation_directory/local-volume-db:$PYTHONPATH